 CEST is a digital tool that comes in a quiz-like format.
 It was designed for public authorities to help them decide if workers fall within or outwith IR35.
 In theory, CEST should be a quick, easy and automated digital solution to relieve public authorities of a large administrative burden.

 However, HMRC's first iteration of CEST strayed quite far from that.
-Significantly, it fails to include the Mutuality of Obligations test (MOO) in its questions.
+Significantly, it failed to include the Mutuality of Obligations test (MOO) in its questions.
 MOO exists when employers are obliged to provide work and employees are obliged to accept the work provided.
 This is one of the three cornerstone tests used by the courts when interpreting the law in IR35 cases.
-By failing to include the MOO test, critics have accused CEST of being out of touch with the law and likely to produce inaccurate decisions.
+By failing to include the MOO test, critics accused CEST of being out of touch with the law and likely to produce inaccurate decisions.

-Julia Kermode, the Chief Executive of the Freelancer and Contractor Services Association (FCSA), has branded the tool “fundamentally flawed by ignoring case law”.
-Along with the ICAEW, Ms Kermode called for the new off-payroll regulations not to be introduced to the private sector until CEST is fit for purpose.
+Julia Kermode, the Chief Executive of the Freelancer and Contractor Services Association (FCSA), branded the tool “fundamentally flawed by ignoring case law”.
+Along with the ICAEW, Ms Kermode called for the new off-payroll regulations not to be introduced to the private sector until CEST became fit for purpose.